Bill Schwab

 We are now an official Hahnemühle paper dealer.
 We will primarily stock Hahnemühle Platinum Rag and a small selection of the printmaking papers that cannot be sourced from larger online retailers such as Dick Blick and Talas.
 Because we are a small online-only retailer, our philosophy has been to sell only a small line of curated products that are difficult to find other places or require prohibitively large order quantities.

-Now that we have a physical location, we are hosting workshops in alternative photographic printing techniques, printmaking and book arts.
+We are hosting workshops in alternative photographic printing techniques, printmaking and book arts.
 Currently scheduled workshops are located here.

-New polymer plate materials now in stock:
+New polymer plate material now in stock:

-Torelief WS73 HX4 and Toyobo AM83 JTS
+Torelief WS73 HX4

 For over two years, we have been dealing with the fallout from Kodak’s decision to close their Osaka photopolymer manufacturing plant.
 Jet Corporation contracted with this Kodak plant to manufacture their proprietary formula polymer plates.
 When Kodak closed their plant, Jet made one last huge run of material.